 Michigan CPA Requirements

-Acquiring your CPA license means you are eligible to practice in Michigan.
-However, to get a CPA license, a candidate must meet certain criteria.
+To earn your CPA license in Michigan, you must meet certain criteria.
 Here is a list of requirements you must fulfill to get a CPA license in Michigan:

 |

-To sit for the CPA Exam, you must complete a baccalaureate degree with a minimum of 120 semester hours with a concentration in accounting from an accredited U.S. educational institution.
+To sit for the CPA Exam, you must complete a bachelor’s degree with a minimum of 120 semester hours with a concentration in accounting from an accredited U.S. educational institution.
 This must include:

 - 3 semester hours in Auditing (internal Auditing does not count)